ghewgill/neon-lang/docs/index.md

 More than one of the above forms may be included in a `WHEN` clause, separated by commas.
 The values of `WHEN` clauses must not overlap.
-The optional `ELSE` clause is executed when none of the `WHEN` clauses match.
+The optional `WHEN OTHERS` clause is executed when no other `WHEN` clauses match.

 <a name="statements-exit"></a>